-Unlike some cities, Petersburg isn’t mainly white- or blue-collar occupations dominate the local economy, Petersburg is neither predominantly one nor the other.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Petersburg is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Petersburg is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Petersburg who work in office and administrative support (15.54%), food service (9.40%), and sales jobs (9.38%).
+There are especially a lot of people living in Petersburg who work in office and administrative support (15.63%), sales jobs (9.30%), and food service (8.34%).

-The per capita income in Petersburg in 2010 was $19,149, which is lower middle income relative to Virginia and the nation.
-This equates to an annual income of $76,596 for a family of four.
+The per capita income in Petersburg in 2010 was $20,464, which is lower middle income relative to Virginia and the nation.
+This equates to an annual income of $81,856 for a family of four.
 However, Petersburg contains both very wealthy and poor people as well.

 Petersburg is a very ethnically-diverse city.
 The people who call Petersburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Petersburg residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Petersburg include English, Irish, African, and European.